DAI-Lab-HERALD/General-Framework/Framework/Evaluation_metrics/README.md

 ```

 ## Check metric applicability
-Certain metrics such as TODO ... .
-Therefore, the following function checks whether the desired evaluation metric is applicable to the given ... .
+Not all metrics can be used for all types of models or datasets.
+For example, the Receiver Operating Characteristic (ROC) requires classifiable behaviors so that it can be used for evaluating a model.
+If a dataset does not contain classifiable behaviors, ROC is not applicable.
+Therefore, the following function checks whether the desired evaluation metric is applicable to the given evaluation setting.
 ```
 def check_applicability(self):
     # Provides feedback on if a metric can be used, as it might be